NoldoAI/noldo/README.md

 # SeekDeep

+## Short Description
+SeekDeep is an AI-powered platform that connects sellers with potential buyers by automating lead generation and sales communication.
+Sellers can create AI sales assistants to engage buyers on social media, while buyers can use SeekDeep to find the best deals and set alerts for specific products and prices.

 ## Problem
 - **Sellers** want to find people who want to buy their products.
 - **Sellers** want to communicate and convince potential buyers.